 Now with kids of her own, she wanted to go back to college to get her degree and set a good example for them.

 Sue was able to earn 8 Spanish credits for her language skills through the College-Level Examination Program (CLEP) tests.
-She earned an additional 12 credits in business management and 9 credits in accounting through her portfolio.
+She earned an additional 12 credits in business management and 9 credits in accounting through her portfolios.